Portraits of Mozart: Anonymous 1770 / 1783 portrait

 This portrait supposedly represents Mozart holding a roll of paper with the left hand, while looking at the viewer with a harp behind.
-It was supposedly painted in Rome on July 1770, (Note: Squire instead proposed 1783 as a speculative date) during a brief stay at the city from Naples.
+It was supposedly painted in Rome in July 1770, (Note: Squire instead proposed 1783 as a speculative date) during a brief stay at the city from Naples.
 It is also attributed to Italian painter Pompeo Batoni, but no clear proof substantiates this claim.
 The painting was bought in London by William Barclay on 1892, at an Puttick & Simpson auction house in which the artwork was described as a portrait of Mozart.

 Both British musicologist William Barclay Squire and Schurig pointed at substantial differences in face features and eye colour when compared with the authentic ones, the latter remarking: "Mozart would be outraged if he saw himself as a harpist!"
 Eventually the sitter was identified as French harpist and composer Marie-Martin Marcel Marin.
 He had studied in Florence with Nardini, and was a sensation in Rome during his second travel to Italy in 1783, at the age of fourteen.
 Its during this occasion that the artist (presumably Batoni) may have realised the portrait.
 Otherwise, there is no evidence Mozart and Marcel Marin met each other or had any contact.
 The painting is oil on canvas, being owned and exhibited by the Royal College of Music in London.

 Dubeck's 1808 portrait

-This, supposedly representing Mozart, was painted by Burchard Dubeck in 1808, 17 years after the death of Mozart.
-Little is known about the painting and the circumstances surrounding it, as no detailed examination has yet been realised.
-German painter Karl Jäger realised a copy circa 1870, who also created other portraits of composers such as Beethoven, Haydn and Mendelssohn.
-This copy was widely distributed in the 19th an 20th centuries through engravings and lithographs.
-It is widely considered to be inauthentic for the lack of fidelity to the model, because compared with the authentic portraits.
+This, supposedly representing Mozart, was painted by Burchard Dubeck in 1808, 17 years after the composer's death.
+Little is known about the painting and the circumstances surrounding it.
+The German painter Karl Jäger created a copy circa 1870; he had also created portraits of other composers such as Beethoven, Haydn and Mendelssohn.
+This copy was widely distributed in the 19th and 20th centuries through engravings and lithographs.
+It is considered to be inauthentic, due to its extreme divergence from the authentic portraits.

 Max Zenger included Jäger's copy in his list of false portraits, attacking it with relish: the work is a "paradigm example of kitsch portrayals"; and noting that even at the time of writing (1941) it is "by no means to be found solely on candy boxes."
-It is oil on canvas, being privately owned.
+It is oil on canvas and is privately owned.